Team Leaders are the heartbeat of the Contact Center.

 Think of a natural ecosystem like a national park or nature reserve.

-In your nature reserve you probably have plants, animals and aquatic creatures, all thriving together.
+In a nature reserve you might have plants, animals, and aquatic life thriving together.

 In a healthy ecosystem, an elegant balance has been achieved.